Benedictteo05/OSA_notes/Operating Systems & Administration/L7 - Deadlocks.md

 ### Prevention
 ^e9ba08
+- Address the 4 conditions so that at least one of them does not hold.
+	- Namely, mutual exclusion, hold and wait, circular waiting, no preemption.
+- Most common strategy is to design the resource managers so that they are guaranteed to violate at least one of the conditions.
+- Windows NT/2000 assures there can be no circular wait.

 **Hold and Wait**
 - Two ways:
 	- Require a process to request all of its resources when it is created.